Ruggero1912/ruggero1912.github.io/_projects/traveltales.md

 The service can fetch news from any website, then for each of them it generates a summary which will be indexed according to topics that are treated in that news.

-For each news summary the system exploits the Coqui xTTS model v2 to produce a synthetized audio version of it.
+For each news summary the system exploits a TTS model to produce a synthetized audio version of it.

 #### News suggestion